joshlangner/boot/README.md

 ## Features

 * Boot an entire environment with a single command
-* Target specific components to boot or reboot
 * Consolidate console outputs into single terminal windows and / or log files
-* Automatically adjusts for operating system environments (e.g. Windows vs Linux)
 * Designed for node.js, but can work with a variety of other environments (e.g. Java, PHP etc.)
+* Target specific components to boot or reboot [coming soon]
+* Supports different operating system environments (e.g. Windows vs Linux) [coming soon]
-* Hot-boot a component or environment upon changes (a form of 'auto-deploy')
+* Hot-boot a component or environment upon changes (a form of 'auto-deploy') [coming soon]

 Key Instructions
 ------------
 Create your config file inside the configs folder.
-From the command line, you just need to run:
+Then from the command line, boot your config:

 ```
 node boot [myapp]
 ```
+To terminate the config, simply "CTRL-C" and all processes will terminate.